It turns out Americans really do vote with their feet – especially when it comes to state tax rates.

-United Van Lines releases a report every year on the prior year’s migration patterns within the U.S. In early 2022, they issued their 2021 report, and the data is fascinating.
+United Van Lines releases a report every year on the prior year’s migration patterns within the United States.
+In early 2024, they issued their 2023 report, coinciding with U.S. Census Bureau population data released at the end of 2023.

 Glad you asked.